vippsas/vipps-partner-api/vipps-partner-api.md

   only uses the
   [`POST:/products/orders`](https://vippsas.github.io/vipps-developer-docs/api/partner#tag/Vipps-Product-Orders/operation/orderProduct),
   and Vipps handles all the details.
+* Depending on legal requirements we want to let the partner know as much as possible about "their" merchants and sale units.
 * We may allow the merchant to change some of the data prefilled by the partner, but this is not trivial.
 If the merchant changes any data, the partner must be notified and also get the updated data - then merge and sync that